daniel-hauke/dcm_ei/README.md

 Citing this code
 ---------------
 To cite this code please cite:
 - Hauke, Rodriguez-Sanchez, Oloye, Berndt, Pinotsis, Friston, Mathalon, & Adams (2026).
-A Canonical Microcircuit for Estimating Excitation/Inhibition (E/I) Balance.
-Translational Psychiatry.
+A Canonical Microcircuit for Estimating Excitation/Inhibition (E/I) Balance. *Translational Psychiatry*.

 This code uses the spm12 and the TAPAS toolboxes.
 Please, also cite these ressources:
 SPM12